 Visual culture explores the role of visual media in everyday life and its critical function in the dissemination of ideas in the public sphere.
 Emphasizing comparative critical approaches to the convergence of art, popular media, science, and technology, the immersion engages globalized visual media ranging from photography, television, film, new media (the web, digital imaging, and social networks), architecture, design, and art (painting, sculpture, and multimedia forms) in the context of such social arenas as art, news, science, advertising, and popular culture.
 The goal is to help students develop media literacy.

 The women’s and gender studies immersion allows students to explore the significance of gender as it intersects with racial, ethnic, religious, national, class, sexuality, and dis/ability-based identities, past and present.
 The immersion introduces critical analysis and knowledge-building methods drawn from fields such as women's and gender studies, feminist theories, critical race studies, queer studies, social justice work, and activism.
 Courses build knowledge about the personal, social, cultural, economic, and historical dynamics that inform gender and intersecting social categories.
-It provides valuable skills and experiences applying these different lenses to real-world interactions with diverse individuals and communities, to current social challenges that impact multiple parties, and with an eye to improving equity and fair outcomes for everyone concerned.
+The immersion provides valuable skills and experiences applying these different lenses to real-world interactions with diverse individuals and communities, to current social challenges that impact multiple parties, and with an eye to improving equity and fair outcomes for everyone concerned.

 The literary arts, medical humanities, and social sciences provide insight into wellness, illness, disability, and pathology, and offer historical views on medical practices.
-Attention to the liberal arts developa cultural and communication perspectives.
+Attention to the liberal arts develops cultural and communication perspectives.
 Students develop skills in critical analysis, interpersonal empathy, and self-reflection, all of which are essential for human-centered medical care.
 The immersion examines how bioscience and medicine interact with cultural, cognitive, and communicative contexts, and how these impact the individual experience of illness and the ways medicine is practiced.
 Students pursuing programs in medical disciplines, medical informatics, medical illustration, and psychology will find this immersion particularly beneficial.

 The literature immersion gives students the opportunity to read, analyze, and evaluate works of fiction, poetry, and drama.
 While studying and practicing different methods of approaching literary texts, students explore their diverse social, cultural, and historical contexts.